Skip to Content Facebook Feature Image

 Winter storms can be notoriously tricky to forecast — one or two degrees can mean the difference between a catastrophe or a cold rain — and forecasters said the places with the worst weather can't be pinned down until the event starts.

-“I used to live in Florida, we used to do that all the time for hurricane season, so it’s not so different,” she said.
+“I used to live in Florida.
+We used to do that all the time for hurricane season, so it’s not so different,” she said.

-Virginia Gov. Abigail Spanberger told residents to prepare for days without power or the ability to get out of their neighborhoods.
+Virginia Gov. Abigail Spanberger told residents to prepare for days without power or the ability to leave their neighborhoods.
 And in a nod to the politics of the time, the newly inaugurated Democrat said people should not be scared to call 911 in an emergency just because of the immigration crackdowns going on in places like Minnesota.

-The forecast calls for rain, freezing rain and snow, but with outfitters coming from all over the U.S. as well as Canada and South Africa, the show must go on, said Glen Jarrell, a spokesperson for the West Virginia Trophy Hunters Association, the event’s promoter.
+With outfitters coming from all over the U.S. as well as Canada and South Africa, the show must go on, said Glen Jarrell, a spokesperson for the West Virginia Trophy Hunters Association, the event’s promoter.

 “We’re not thinking about stopping.
 We don’t care if it’s rain, snow or high water," Jarrell said.

-Collins reported from Columbia, South Carolina.
+Megnien reported from Atlanta and Collins reported from Columbia, South Carolina.
 Associated Press writers around the country contributed to this report.

 A pedestrian bundles up as she crosses a street during a cold weather day in Evanston, Ill., Thursday, Jan.
 22, 2026.
 (AP Photo/Nam Y. Huh)